-While doing professional recruiting for high-tech startups over the past few years, I frequently hear the same handful of recurring concerns from candidates.
+We frequently hear the same handful of recurring concerns from candidates when it comes to joining a young high-tech startup company.
 While some of these issues are more real than others, I believe that the other side of the coin in each case is so much more valuable than any downsides!
-Here are the top five concerns I hear from candidates, and the flip side of each…
+Here are the top five concerns we hear from candidates, and the flip side of each…

 Because it is true that startups do sometimes run out of money, it is important to carefully examine any startup you would consider joining.
 Some of the things to focus on are how much money the company has raised, how recently that fundraising occurred, how much “runway” the company currently has and who has funded the company to date.
 In general, if you find that a particular startup raised a significant amount of money from top-tier investors, this concern should probably not worry you at all.